What would you do if you lost your job tomorrow? You’d be shocked, sure – but would it be the end of the world?

 Making hay can mean many things – saving for your house deposit while you are earning a strong income, putting bonuses towards long-term goals rather than short-term wants.

 It can also mean preparing for the time when the ‘sun’ has well and truly set.
-By this I mean creating a safety fund and looking at your budget with the highly critical eye of someone who has just lost their job.
+By this, I mean creating a safety fund and looking at your budget with the highly critical eye of someone who has just lost their job.

 I could make my own and carry it in a thermos cup to the library where I could work for free.
 If I was living on my survival budget there would be no fun money (which I tend to spend on coffee).

 Implementing a survival budget

 When pulling together your survival budget you need to be ruthless.
 Remember this is only short-term.
 It might hurt a little but there is light at the end of the tunnel.

-Cut any non-essential spending
+1. Cut any non-essential spending

-I couldn’t live without internet, as I run an online business, but cable TV, fun money and clothing could be cut for a few months without feeling too much pain.
+I couldn’t live without the internet, as I run an online business.
+But I could cut cable TV, fun money and clothing for a few months without feeling too much pain.

-Reduce your food spend
+2. Reduce your food spend

 You could slash your food budget by eating less meat and cooking at home for all meals.
 A great way to save on your grocery bill is to use Ibotta.
 You can unlock rebates and discounts on regular grocery store purchases with Ibotta, so it’s a great way to save money.
 Click here to learn more about Ibotta (only available in North America).

-Negotiate with your mortgage provider
+4. Negotiate with your mortgage provider

-Shop around for insurance
+5. Shop around for insurance

-Think creatively to reduce your housing cost
+6. Think creatively to reduce your housing cost

-Earn extra money from home
+7. Earn extra money from home

 How my survival budget will work

-With $1820 per month essential expenses and income of $398 per month child tax credits (which are called Working for Families in NZ) we have to fund a shortfall of $1422 per month.
+With $1820 per month essential expenses and income of $398 per month child tax credits, we have to fund a shortfall of $1422 per month.
 The balance of our savings account will be just over $10,000 so $10,000/$1422 = 7.034 months.